 Mies van der Rhoe, legendary twentieth-century designer and the creative force behind several of Chicago’s most slick (and bird-dangerous) buildings said, “Architecture is the will of an epoch translated into space.”
 If this is true, the architecture of the twenty-first century speaks of an epoch concerned with human impact upon the earth.
 The development of the LEED (Leadership in Energy and Environmental Design) Standards for buildings, as well as movements such as Biophilic Design signal this will to “be green.”
 Even these alternative ways of conceiving the built environment emphasize design elements with very specific outcomes for human beings.
 LEED Buildings, while energy efficient and innovative, are not necessarily better for migratory birds than the designs of van der Rhoe’s era.
 (Though there are signs that the standards are changing.
 Last year, LEED initiated a pilot credit for bird safe design.)
 While ideas of greenness abound, the city remains (mostly) segregated from and (often) hostile to many species.

 How do we move from a city contained by habitat to a city conceived as habitat?
 That is the challenge before us—a task too important for architects, engineers, planners and politicians alone.
 This is our habitat, the set of conditions that surround our lives: the urban environment.
 This is also the habitat of millions of other living beings, from squirrels and coyotes to the common mite and the yellow rail.
 Consider the city biotic.

 If anyone questions this biotic exuberance, direct your doubts to the plaza between 100 and 150 S. Wacker on an early morning during migration season.
 Take a moment to step off the street, away from the march of the morning commuters and you will witness a serene celebration—as only birds can express—of life, between the buildings.

-2 Part series from NPR • Building For Birds: Architects Aim For Safer Skies
+Two-part series from NPR • Building For Birds: Architects Aim For Safer Skies